top of page

 (3, 'Charlie', 1500, sysdate);

--- Create our commission calculation macro
+-- Create the commission calc macro

 create or replace function calculate_commission(p_amount number)